istio/istio/doc/rule-dsl.md

 The optional *percent* field, a value between 0 and 100, is used to only abort a certain percentage of requests.
 All requests are aborted by default.

-The *httpStatus* field is used to indicate a value to return from an HTTP request, instead of invoking the destination.
+The *httpStatus* field is used to indicate a value to return from an HTTP request, instead of forwarding the request to the destination.
 Its value is an integer HTTP 2xx, 3xx, 4xx, or 5xx status code.

 Similarly, to abort HTTP/2 or gRPC, the value to return